Economy of the Western Cape

-The economy of the Western Cape in South Africa is dominated by the city of Cape Town, which accounts for 72% of the Western Cape's economic activity in 2016.
+The economy of the Western Cape in South Africa is dominated by the city of Cape Town, which accounted for 72.4% of the Western Cape's economic activity in 2023.
 The single largest contributor to the region's economy is the financial and business services sector, followed by manufacturing.

 Close to 30% of the gross regional product comes from foreign trade with agricultural products and wine dominating exports.
 High-tech industries, international call centres, fashion design, advertising and TV production are niche industries rapidly gaining in importance.

-The Western Cape province had a total GDP for 2016 of R424.38 billion (equivalent to US$29.3 billion) growing from R268.26bn in 2008.
-In 2016 the economy grew by 2.7% with an annual inflation rate of 6.3%.
-The province accounts for 14% of South Africa's total GDP with Cape Town accounting for 9.9% of the country's total GDP in 2016.
-The Western Cape has a GDP per capita of R97,664 in comparison to the South African average of R81,875 per capita in 2017.
-At 19.7% the province has a substantially lower unemployment rate than the national average standing at 23.2% in 2009.
-In 2018 the number of unemployed people declined by 38,000 with employment rates increasing by 3.9% since 2017.
-Between 2013 and 2017 the province generated a disproportionately large number of jobs relative to the region's size to the rest of the country's economy; creating 23.6% of all new jobs in the country in this period.
+The Western Cape province had an estimated real GDP (constant 2015 prices) for 2024 of R666.75 billion (equivalent to US$36.39 billion) growing 0.75% from R661.79 billion in 2023.
+Inflation averaged at 4.4% for 2024.

+The province accounts for 14% of South Africa's total GDP with Cape Town accounting for approximately 10.1% of the country's total GDP in 2023.
+The Western Cape had a GDP per capita of R88,438 compared to the national average of just below R75,000 per capita in 2023.
+At 19.6% the province has a substantially lower unemployment rate than the national average standing at 31.9% in Q4 2024.

+In Q4 2024, number of unemployed people declined by 16,000, year-over-year, with employment figures increasing by 2.3% over the same period.
+Between 2019 and 2024 the province generated a disproportionately large number of jobs relative to the region's size; creating 52.2% of all new net employment in the country.